reema0814/MLOpsTemplate/src/workshop/documents/part_0.md

 git config --global push.default simple
 ```

-6. Generate and register data for the workshop
+6. Generate and register data for the workshop.

-    - Update arguments "_NAMES_ and _ID_" accordingly and then run following commands from the Terminal
+    - Update arguments "_NAMES_ and _ID_" accordingly and then run following commands from the Terminal.

         ```bash
         cd ./MLOpsTemplate/src/workshop